How to calculate Lashing Strength onboard container ships

-Lashing strength of deck cargo shall be ascertained by using the appropriate lashing strength calculation software where provided.
+Lashing strength calculation software: Lashing strength of deck cargo shall be ascertained by using the appropriate lashing strength calculation software where provided.
+All resulting values for lashing strength must be within the tolerance limits prescribed by the vessels classification society.

 Each lashing gear component has a safe working load and is likely to fail if forces exceed this value.
-Failure of lashing gear components will then besides freeing restraints, also likely result in forces on containers exceeding tolerance limits.
+Failure of lashing gear components will then, besides freeing restraints, also likely result in forces on containers exceeding tolerance limits.

 Sea freight containers are designed to withstand a defined minimum racking force, side wall racking force, vertical compression, vertical tension, corner post and shearing force at twist lock.